Song Cycle (album): Release, initial reactions, and promotion

 Warner Bros. released Song Cycle in November 1967.
 Critics, particularly within the New Journalism movement, responded with favorable but often abstract analyses, including Rolling Stone contributor J. R. Young.
 Crawdaddy! featured a cover-story review by Sandy Pearlman, who juxtaposed Parks' work with artist Marcel Duchamp's ready-made sculptures, and likened the album favorably to Muzak, a comparison echoed by his colleague Richard Meltzer.
 (Note: Henderson writes of the "Muzak" description, "Where these writers were headed with such comparisons was anyone's guess.")
 Several critics reserved praise for Parks' application of the studio as an instrument.
 Some also suggested the album was suited for "the mystically inclined and/or the very, very high", in Henderson's description.
 Richard Goldstein, having lauded "Donovan's Colours" in the Village Voice, subsequently compared him to George Gershwin in his New York Times review, calling it the "album we have all been waiting for: an auspicious debut, a stunning work of pop art, a vital piece of Americana, and a damned good record to boot."
-Jim Miller's review for Rolling Stone called the album "hardly perfect, but familiarity breeds awe at what, for a first album, has been accomplished", predicting that it would influence the Beatles' next work.
+Jim Miller's review for Rolling Stone opined that the album was "hardly perfect, but familiarity breeds awe at what, for a first album, has been accomplished", predicting that it would influence the Beatles' next work.

 Ostin had a highly favorable reaction and later recalled, "We thought we had the next Beatles."
 However, Smith struggled to market the album and was confused over its title and commercial appeal: "Intellectual critics could relate to Song Cycle, but no one else could."
 He faced internal resistance from marketing staff and retailers, who reported widespread bafflement among record store employees.
-(Note: According to Parks, the record company "held the album for a year" until he met Jack Holzman, who "went to Warner Brothers and said, 'If you folks aren’t going to release this album, I will—how much do you want for it?'"
+(Note: According to Parks, the record company "held the album for a year" until he met Jack Holzman, who "went to Warner Brothers and said, 'If you folks aren't going to release this album, I will—how much do you want for it?'"
 Parks said that the label then "decided to put it out, grudgingly.")
-Radio programmers similarly avoided the album; despite Detroit's progressive FM station WABX championing subversive acts like the Velvet Underground and Frank Zappa's Mothers of Invention, Song Cycle received no airplay there.
-Smith later reflected that even adventurous FM stations, then a nascent format, lacked a clear category for Parks’ work.
+Radio programmers similarly avoided the album, including Detroit's progressive FM station WABX, which had championed subversive acts like the Velvet Underground and Frank Zappa's Mothers of Invention.
+Smith later reflected that even adventurous FM stations, then a nascent format, lacked a clear category for Parks' work.
 The initial advertising exacerbated the album's perceived inscrutability through hyperbolic prose and fragmented imagery, combining sections of the cover photo with text such as the following: